LeeYCMichael/CZ4034_Information_Retrieval/README.md

 - **Description:**
   - Contains code for how a multonomial NB model was trained and evaluated.
 Code contains subsections for the subjectivity and polarity tasks.

+`Word Embeddings.ipynb`

+- **Description:**
+  - Contains code for how a word embeddings model was trained and evaluated.
+Code contains subsections for the subjectivity and polarity tasks.
+  - File for pre-trained word vectors could be found here: https://nlp.stanford.edu/projects/glove/ under glove.6B.zip

 `BaselineBERT.ipynb`